-The M.Sc./MBA students (course work only or course work and research) who have completed their course work requirement satisfactorily must apply for and pass the Comprehensive Examination (or opt for PG Diploma/Certificate).
+The Masters (SQLF Levels 9)/MBA (course work) students and M.Sc./MBA students (course work and research) who have completed their course work requirement satisfactorily must apply for and pass the Comprehensive Examination (or opt for PG Diploma/Certificate).
 The Comprehensive Examination shall be graded as Satisfactory "S" or Unsatisfactory "U".
 Comprehensive Examination is an oral examination.
 The candidate must apply for the Comprehensive Examination within three months after the successful completion of the required course component of the programme of study in order to assess the candidate's broad understanding of the field of study and related field of study.